TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/x-tyk-gateway.md

 ClientID is the public identifier for the client, acquired from the third party.

 **Field: `clientSecret` (`string`)**
-ClientSecret is a secret known only to the client and the authorisation server, acquired from the third party.
+ClientSecret is a secret known only to the client and the authorization server, acquired from the third party.

 **Field: `identityBaseField` (`string`)**
 IdentityBaseField is the key showing where to find the user id in the claims.
 If it is empty, the `sub` key is looked at.